NFDI4BIOIMAGE/training/_sources/authors/josh_moore.md

 Poster presented at Semantic Web Applications and Tools for Health Care and Life Sciences (SWAT4HCLS 2023), Feb 13--16, 2023, Basel, Switzerland.
 NFDI4BIOIMAGE is a newly established German consortium dedicated to the FAIR representation of biological imaging data.
 A key deliverable is the definition of a semantically-compatible FAIR image object integrating RDF metadata with web-compatible storage of large n-dimensional binary data in OME-Zarr.
 We invite feedback from and collaboration with other endeavors during the soon-to-begin 5 year funding period.

-Tags: Research Data Management, FAIR-Principles, Nfdi4Bioimage
+Tags: Research Data Management, FAIR-Principles, Nfdi4Bioimage, Include In Dalia

 Content type: Poster